-where sensiSF is the sensitivity at the spreading factor SF, BW is the bandwidth (125 or 250 kHz) and SNR(SF) is the SNR to achieve a demodulation with a 10% Packet error rate with coding rate of 4/5, for 20 bytes payload at spreading factor SF, according to Table 9
+where sensiSF is the sensitivity at the spreading factor SF, BW is the bandwidth (125 or 250 kHz) and SNR(SF) is the SNR to achieve a demodulation with a 10% Packet error rate with coding rate of 4/5, for 20 bytes payload at spreading factor SF, according to Table 10

-For example, for a LPWAN-CSS receiver which exhibits a noise factor of 6dB, for a bandwidth of 125kHz, the sensitivity using SF12 will be:
+For example, for a LPWAN-CSS receiver which exhibits a noise factor of 7 dB, for a bandwidth of 125kHz, the sensitivity using SF12 will be:

-sensi(12)=-174+6+10log10125103- 21.9= -138.9dBm
+sensi(12)=-174+7+10log10125103- 21.9= -137.9dBm

 A low power end node chip typically exhibits a noise factor of 5 to 7dB depending on the external impedance matching components.
-A gateway front-end typically exhibits a noise factor of 3dB to 6dB.
+A gateway front-end typically exhibits a noise factor of 3dB to 7 dB.

 The sensitivity of a receiver is normally taken as the minimum input signal (Smin) required to produce an output signal with a specific signal-to-noise (S/N) ratio.
 S/N is a required minimum ratio, if N is increased, then S is also be increased to maintain the S/N ratio.
 Considering the fact that S/N is negative for this system, the most appropriate protection factor is the C/(I+N); indeed, when the interferer is below the thermal noise level the receiver sensitivity is not significantly degraded, while when the interferer is above the noise floor, it becomes predominant and it degrades the receiver sensitivity.